Student Experience FAQs

 What’s research?

-CHC Student Answer: Research allows honors students to delve more deeply into their area of study, exposing them to the topics and allowing them hands-on experience of the methodology of their chosen field.
+Research allows honors students to delve more deeply into their area of study, exposing them to the topics and allowing them hands-on experience of the methodology of their chosen field.
 It can be as interdisciplinary as you wish and should be tailored to your own interests.
 Research takes place in many settings: you can work in a scientific laboratory, conduct a field study, or even choreograph a dance piece!
-I met with an honors advisor in a one-on-one meeting about strategies and resources for conducting innovative research such as the Honors Research/Thesis Online Handbook.
+I met with an honors advisor in a one-on-one meeting about strategies and resources for conducing innovative research such as the Honors Research/Thesis Online Handbook.
 I am currently doing research in computational biology, and I was selected to present at the UCI Undergraduate Research Symposium.
 My project is definitely a highlight of my academic experience!

 How does doing an honors program prepare me for a professional career?